hashicorp/consul/website/pages/docs/enterprise/network-segments.mdx

 # Network Segments

+-> **Note**: This feature requires [Consul Enterprise](https://www.hashicorp.com/products/consul/) with the Global Visibility, Routing, and Scale module.

 Consul Network Segments enables operators to create separate LAN gossip segments in one Consul cluster.
 Agents in a segment are only able to join and communicate with other agents in it's network segment.
 This functionality is useful for